multiversx/mx-sdk-js-examples/cookbook/generated/basic.md

 console.log("Hash:", txHash);
 ```

-Note that the transaction **must to be signed before being broadcasted**.
+Note that the transaction **must be signed before being broadcasted**.
 Signing can be achieved using a signing provider.

 :::important
 Note that, for all purposes, **we recommend using [sdk-dapp](https://github.com/multiversx/mx-sdk-dapp)** instead of integrating the signing providers on your own.